Zmeev06/vue-client-validation/README.md

 # 📌 `useApiClient` – API Client

-`useApiClient` is a composable that allows you to easily make HTTP requests.
+`useApiClient` is a composable that allows you to easily make HTTP requests with built-in caching.

 ## ✅ Features:
 - `GET`, `POST`, `PUT`, `DELETE` requests
 - Reactive loading and error state
 - Automatically uses the configured `baseURL` and headers
+- Built-in caching with configurable expiration time

 ### 📌 Usage